 - Mini Coquette: ($20-30) The cutest little pot, this mini coquette is perfect for roasting garlic in the oven or single-serve baking

 - Cookbooks!: ($20+) Obviously I’m biased, but I think my cookbook, Simply Delicious Vegan, is great!
-A few of my other favorites include the Vegan Instant Pot Cookbook, Mississippi Vegan, and Whole Food Cooking Every Day.
+A few of my other favorites include the Vegan Instant Pot Cookbook, Mississippi Vegan, The Vegan Chinese Kitchen, and Whole Food Cooking Every Day.